How to Play Solitaire

 Solitaire Rules: Draw Cards from the Stockpile

-When you remove all cards from any column on the tableau, you can fill that empty space with either a single king or a descending sequence of cards with alternating colors starting with a king.
+When you remove all cards from any column on the tableau, you can fill that empty space with a King only or a sequence starting with a King.

 Solitaire Rules: Fill an Empty Tableau